-CMA consists of five different networks.
+CMA consists of four different networks.
 The Networks serve as liaisons to ACPA's leadership, and focus attention on issues and trends in education that affect racial and ethnic students and professionals in the field of college student personnel.
 Multicultural Networks include:

 Asian Pacific American Network (APAN)